Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Fluctuations at finite sizes

 \subsection{Fluctuations along the freeze-out line}

-For the experimental relevance of the finite size effects, we investigate the physical quantities also along the freeze-out line, where nonmonotonicity of the cumulant ratios is expected in the presence of a critical endpoint \cite{Bzdak:2019pkr, PhysRevLett.126.092301, STAR:2022etb, HADES:2020wpc}.
+For the experimental relevance of the finite-size effects, we investigate the fluctuations also along the freeze-out line, where non-monotonicity of the cumulant ratios is widely discussed in the context of the critical endpoint \cite{Bzdak:2019pkr, PhysRevLett.126.092301, STAR:2022etb, HADES:2020wpc}.
 Since this line is outside of the scaling region, one expects $\kappa_k\propto L^d$ for the $k^\mathrm{th}$ cumulant and hence $\chi_k\propto L^0$ for the corresponding susceptibility.
-Therefore, one may use the cumulant (and therefore equivalently susceptibility) ratios $\kappa_k/\kappa_l\sim\chi_k/\chi_l$ with $l,k\neq l\in\mathbb{Z}^+$, which behave as $\propto L^0$ when the finite-size scaling dominates.
-Moreover, instead of using the temperature or baryon chemical potential, these parameters can be related to the $\sqrt s$ center of mass energy according to the parametrization in Ref.~\cite{Andronic:2017pug}.
-The freeze-out line itself can be directly obtained from $T(\sqrt{s})$ and $\mu(\sqrt{s})$ \cite{Andronic:2017pug} as \be T_\fo (\mu) = T_\fo^0/\left(1+\exp{a - b \ln{(\mu_0/\mu - 1)}}\right) \,, \ee or we can use a simple quartic form \be T_\fo (\mu) = T_\fo^0 - \alpha \mu^2 - \beta \mu^4 \,, \ee with $\alpha,\beta>0$ as in Ref.~\cite{Cleymans:2006qe}.
-In the former case, $T_\fo$ starts to decrease very slowly with the increasing chemical potential.
-In this case, if $T_\pc|_{\mu=0}=T_\fo^0$ is set, the freeze-out line would overgrow and then cross the transition line, which is rather unexpected in the physical case.
-Instead of manipulating the parameters of \Eq{Eq:Fo_Andronic}, which would also alter the $\sqrt{s}(\mu)$ dependence, we use the quartic form in \Eq{Eq:Fo_Clemens}.
-The freeze-out temperature at $\mu=0$ is set to the pseudocritical temperature.
-Since there is an uncertainty in both the exact location of the freeze-out line and the phase boundary at large chemical potential, we try multiple parameterizations.
-Fixing $\beta=0.06$, we use $\alpha=0.110$, $0.115$, and $0.120$ labelled as line $a$, $b$, and $c$, respectively.
+Therefore, one may use the cumulant or susceptibility ratios $\kappa_k/\kappa_l\sim\chi_k/\chi_l$ with $l,k\neq l\in\mathbb{Z}^+$, which behave as $\propto L^0$ when the genuine finite-size effects are not yet present.
+Moreover, instead of using the temperature or baryon chemical potential, these parameters can be related to the $\sqrt s$ center of mass energy according to the parameterization in Ref.~\cite{Andronic:2017pug}.
+The freeze-out line itself can be directly obtained from $T(\sqrt{s})$ and $\mu_{B}(\sqrt{s})$ as \be T_\fo (\mu_{B}) = T_\fo^0/\left(1+\exp{a - b \ln{(\mu_{B}^0/\mu_{B} - 1)}}\right) \,, \ee or we can use a simple quartic form \be T_\fo (\mu_{B}) = T_\fo^0 - \alpha \mu_{B}^2 - \beta \mu_{B}^4 \,, \ee with $\alpha,\beta>0$ as in Ref.~\cite{Cleymans:2006qe}.
+Since the definition in Eq.~\eqref{Eq:Fo_Andronic}, being parametrized to obtain the $\sqrt{s} - \mu_B, T$ relation, is not completely compatible with the phase boundary in our model, we will employ \Eq{Eq:Fo_Clemens} with setting $T_\fo^0=T_\pc|_{\mu_{B}=0}$.
+Our description is only of a qualitative nature, therefore we aim to find a setup which is qualitatively sensible.
+Given uncertainties in both the exact location of the freeze-out line and the phase boundary at large chemical potential, we try multiple parameterizations of Eq.~\eqref{Eq:Fo_Clemens}.
+Fixing $\beta=0.06$, we use $\alpha=0.110$, $0.115$, and $0.120$ labeled as lines $a$, $b$, and $c$, respectively.
 To test the effect of CEP at different locations, we also use multiple parameter sets (see \Tab{tab:param_sets}).
 The obtained phase transition lines are (almost) on top of each other, while the CEP is shifted as shown in \Fig{Fig:freezeouts}, where the freeze-out lines are also depicted.